 Granite REIT's principal assets are limited partnership interests in Granite LP.
 Each REIT Unit represents an equal, undivided, beneficial interest in Granite REIT and does not represent a direct investment in Granite REIT's assets and should not be viewed by investors as a direct investment in Granite REIT's assets.
 Similarly, Granite GP's principal asset is its relatively nominal general partner interest in Granite LP.
-Granite GP is a separate legal entity and a GP Share does not represent a direct investment in Granite GP's assets and should not be viewed by investors as a direct investment in Granite GP's assets and should not be viewed by investors as a direct investment in Granite GP's assets.
+Granite GP is a separate legal entity and a GP Share does not represent a direct investment in Granite GP's assets and should not be viewed by investors as a direct investment in Granite GP's assets.